 Confusion | Icy Wind & Psychic

-Not much with Confusion in this meta, and others that have it (like Slowbro) don’t even use it well.
+Not much with Confusion in this meta.
 But Mr. Rime does.
 It dances right on the graves of all three Grasses, outslugs CharmTales and Kingdra, outraces Lanturn, Walrein, and both Polis, and somehow even beats down Terrakion AND Swampert.
 This is one of those happy accidents where I don’t expect much from a particular Pokémon and end up very pleasantly surprised!

 ROTOM (WASH) 💰Rotom (Wash) ElectricWater